 iii.
 Negotiate quickly and in good faith

-- Act quickly to reach agreement on both historic issues and strategies for project completion to relieve all parties of uncertainty so that they can focus on delivering the project.
+- Act quickly to reach agreement on both historic issues and strategies for project completion to relieve all parties of uncertainty so they can focus on delivering the project.

 - Once historic events have been resolved, parties should agree strategies for the completion of the project.
-Open book arrangements may be beneficial as this will allow future changes in COVID-19 restrictions to be managed – see ‘Use open book processes’ below.
+Open book arrangements may be beneficial as this will allow changes in COVID-19 restrictions to be managed – see ‘Use open book processes’ below.

 - It is rare that either the project or its participants benefit in the long run from allowing disputes to fester, so every effort should be made to reach a settlement agreement that allows cash to flow, projects to be completed and businesses to continue.